Sniryefet/Chat/README.md

 ### Simulation
 ---
-Example of chat between three Clients - Alice, Bob and Canny
+Example of chat between three Clients - Alice, Bob and Canny.

 * Alice Bob and Canny connecting to the server.
-Notice that each client is getting alert of new members login in
+Notice that each client is getting alert of new members login in.
 ![](https://github.com/Sniryefet/Chat/blob/master/Pictures/multi%20client%20connection.PNG)

 * Alice whispers Bob.
-Notice Canny is logged in but don't see the message
+Notice Canny is logged in but don't see the message.
 ![](https://github.com/Sniryefet/Chat/blob/master/Pictures/whisper.PNG)

 * Alice Broadcast.
-Notice this time Bob and Canny recieved  the message
+Notice this time Bob and Canny recieved  the message.
 ![](https://github.com/Sniryefet/Chat/blob/master/Pictures/Broadcast.PNG)